qiaoliang/markdown-to-wechat/instructions/instruction.md

     - Process in the following order:
       1. Copy referenced images to `{HUGO_TARGET_HOME}/static/img/blog`
          - If target image exists, overwrite it
+         - No need to generate unique names for conflicting files
       2. Copy Markdown files to `{HUGO_TARGET_HOME}/content/blog`
          - If target file exists, overwrite it
+         - No need to generate unique names for conflicting files
       3. Update image references in Markdown files
          - Change relative paths to Hugo standard format
          - All image paths should start with `/img/blog/`
     - Notify the user about the publishing results
       - List all processed files
       - Report any errors during the process
+      - Include information about any overwritten files

 ### Front - Formatting for Hugo
 - **Format Consistency**: